 - S1.
 All rules under General Rules will apply to sheep exhibitors.
 PLEASE READ! - S2.
-Entry forms are available from the Virginia Cooperative Extension Office.
-Deadline for filing the 2018 entry forms is May 1, 2018 for market lambs and June 12, 2018 for breeding sheep.
+Entries are available from the Virginia Cooperative Extension Office.
+Deadline for filing the 2024 entries is May 1, 2024 for market lambs and June 14, 2024 for breeding sheep.
 Late entries will be accepted, for market lambs only, until the end of the sheep weigh-in.
-Late entries for breeding sheep only will be accepted until August 1, 2018.
+Late entries for breeding sheep only will be accepted until July 12, 2024.
 Entry fee for late entries is \$25 per head. - S3.
-From June 2, 2018 for market lambs, and August 1, 2018 for breeding sheep, the exhibitor must have personally owned, managed, cared for, and fed the sheep he or she enters, except in the case of illness or other circumstances beyond the exhibitor's control, and not covering a period of over 15 days.
+From June 1, 2024 for market lambs, and July 12, 2024 for breeding sheep, the exhibitor must have personally owned, managed, cared for, and fed the sheep he or she enters, except in the case of illness or other circumstances beyond the exhibitor's control, and not covering a period of over 15 days.
 (This exception will allow owners to be away from home to attend camps, vacations, etc., as long as combined absences, including periods of sickness, do not exceed 15 days.
 Any absences over 15 days must present a management plan, and be approved by the Executive Committee.) - S4.
 All market lambs must be brought to the fairgrounds to be weighed and tagged by the Weighing and Tagging Committee on:

-Friday, June 1, 2018 6:00- 8:00 p.m. or Saturday, June 2, 2018 7:00 - 9:00 a.m.
+May 31, 2024 from 6-8 p.m.
+OR June 1, 2024 from 7-9 a.m.

-Only the County Fair tag, and a permanent ID tag, are allowed in the ears.
-Any additional tags will be removed.
-Any lamb found to have a missing tag during the County Fair weigh-in will be disqualified and must be removed from the grounds.
+Only the County Fair permanent ID tag, and a scrapie tag are allowed in the ears.
+Any additional tags will be removed, unless it's a breed registration tag requirement.
+Any lamb found to have a missing tag during the County Fair weigh-in will be disgualified and must be removed from the grounds.